raumildhandhukia/RetroLMS/README.md

 # Gamification Platform Readme

 ## Project Overview
+Gamification of LMS

 ### Description

-Gamification has become a popular strategy for increasing engagement and motivation in various contexts.
-This project aims to develop a web-based platform that enables instructors to easily implement gamification elements into their courses.
-The platform allows instructors to create courses, define tasks for students, assign points, maintain leaderboards, and set up a virtual shop where students can exchange earned points for perks.
+The platform allows instructors to create courses, define tasks for students, assign coins, maintain leaderboards, and set up a virtual shop where students can exchange earned coins for perks.

 ### Requirements